gotofritz/gotofritz.github.io/content/blog/2025-12-20-playing-with-the-sam-audio-model-on-my-m1-macbook/index.md

 ## Making Meta's perception_models work on a Mac

-As mentioned at the start of the post, I needed to strip out the Linux-only dependencies [decord](https://github.com/dmlc/decord) and [xformer](https://github.com/facebookresearch/xformers); luckily xformer is just optimisation, and decord is not used much by SAM-audio.
+As mentioned at the start of the post, I needed to strip out the Linux-only dependencies [decord](https://github.com/dmlc/decord) and [xformer](https://github.com/facebookresearch/xformers).
+Fortunately, xformer is only used for optimization, and decord is not used much by SAM-audio.
+For that I followed the instructions provided by [@chikim](https://mastodon.social/@chikim) in a [github issue](https://github.com/facebookresearch/sam-audio/issues/29#issuecomment-3686543925)

 ```bash
 # start from the parent folder